-- 10.1The ICO confirm that for academies to ensure their CCTV in operation signs are GDPR compliant, they should: - 10.1.1.
-Ensure signage is clear and visible, e.g. outdoor signs are not covered by overhanging branches.
+10.1.
+The ICO confirm that for academies to ensure their CCTV in operation signs are GDPR compliant, they should:

-- 10.1.2.
-Ensure signage is an appropriate size, e.g. if the CCTV is located near a drop off point it needs to be big enough for driver to see it from inside a car. - 10.1.3.
-Ensure, if it captures images outside the academy's site, signs are clearly displayed for pedestrians. - 10.1.4.
-Ensure staff know who to talk to if they get asked about the images captured on CCTV. - 10.2 Furthermore, when creating CCTV in operation signs, the wording used must include: - 10.2.1 The details of the organisation operating the system. - 10.2.2 The purpose of its use, e.g. crime prevention. - 10.2.3 Who to contact if individuals have any enquires pertaining to the images being captured by the CCTV, e.g. the data protection officer (DPO) or principal.
+- Ensure signage is clear and visible, e.g. outdoor signs are not covered by overhanging branches. - Ensure signage is an appropriate size, e.g. if the CCTV is located near a drop off point it needs to be big enough for driver to see it from inside a car. - Ensure, if it captures images outside the academy's site, signs are clearly displayed for pedestrians. - Ensure staff know who to talk to if they get asked about the images captured on CCTV. - 10.2.
+Furthermore, when creating CCTV in operation signs, the wording used must include: - The details of the organisation operating the system. - The purpose of its use, e.g. crime prevention. - Who to contact if individuals have any enquires pertaining to the images being captured by the CCTV, e.g. the data protection officer (DPO) or principal.

-11 Security
+11. Security

-- 11.1 Access to the surveillance system, software and data will be strictly limited to authorised operators and will be password protected. - 11.2 The main control facility is kept secure and locked when not in use. - 11.3 Surveillance and CCTV systems will be tested for security flaws once a month to ensure that they are being properly maintained at all times. - 11.4 Surveillance and CCTV systems will not be intrusive. - 11.5 Any unnecessary footage captured will be securely deleted from the academy's system. - 11.6 Any cameras that present faults will be repaired as soon as possible to avoid any risk of a data breach. - 11.7 Visual display monitors are located in secure areas where they cannot be overseen. - 11.8 The ICO surveillance checklist will be completed annually and kept on file - 11.9 When CCTV is viewed, downloaded or extracted from the system, a record will be made in the CCTV log which details time, date, reason, who the footage was shared with and in what format it was provided.
+- 11.1.
+Access to the surveillance system, software and data will be strictly limited to authorised operators and will be password protected. - 11.2.
+The main control facility is kept secure and locked when not in use. - 11.3.
+Surveillance and CCTV systems will be tested for security flaws once a month to ensure that they are being properly maintained at all times. - 11.4.
+Surveillance and CCTV systems will not be intrusive. - 11.5.
+Any unnecessary footage captured will be securely deleted from the academy's system. - 11.6.
+Any cameras that present faults will be repaired as soon as possible to avoid any risk of a data breach. - 11.7.
+Visual display monitors are located in secure areas where they cannot be overseen. - 11.8.
+The SCC surveillance checklist will be completed annually and kept on file - 11.9.
+When CTV is viewed, downloaded, or extracted from the system, a record will be made in the CCTV log which details time, date, reason, who the footage was shared with and in what format it was provided.

-12 Privacy by design
+12. Privacy by design

-- 12.1 The use of surveillance cameras and CCTV will be critically analysed using a Data Protection Impact Assessment (DPIA), in consultation with the DPO. - 12.2 A DPIA will be carried out prior to the installation of any new surveillance and CCTV system. - 12.3 If the DPIA reveals any potential security risks or other data protection issues, the academy will ensure they have provisions in place to overcome these issues.
+- 12.1.
+The use of surveillance cameras and CCTV will be critically analysed using a Data Protection Impact Assessment (DPIA), in consultation with the DPO. - 12.2.
+A DPIA will be carried out prior to the installation of any new surveillance and CCTV system. - 12.3.
+If the DPIA reveals any potential security risks or other data protection issues, the academy will ensure they have provisions in place to overcome these issues.

-- 12.4 Where the academy identifies a high risk to an individual's interests, and it cannot be overcome, the academy will consult the ICO before they use CCTV, and the academy will act on the ICO's advice. - 12.5 The academy will ensure that the installation of the surveillance and CCTV systems will always justify its means. - 12.6 If the use of a surveillance and CCTV system is too privacy intrusive, the academy will seek alternative provision.
+- 12.4.
+Where the academy identifies a high risk to an individual's interests, and it cannot be overcome, the academy will consult the ICO before they use CCTV, and the academy will act on the ICO's advice. - 12.5.
+The academy will ensure that the installation of the surveillance and CCTV systems will always justify its means. - 12.6.
+If the use of a surveillance and CCTV system is too privacy intrusive, the academy will seek alternative provision.

-13 Access
+13. Access

-13.1 Options for responding where the academy does not have redaction technology could include:

-Inviting the data subject and/or their representative in to view the footage while manually redacting third parties

-Providing a still of the footage with third parties manually redacted

-Obtaining consent from third parties

-Refusing to comply with the request
+- 13.1.
+Options for responding where the academy does not have redaction technology could include: - Inviting the data subject and/or their representative in to view the footage while manually redacting third parties - Providing a still of the footage with third parties manually redacted - Obtaining consent from third parties - Refusing to comply with the request

-14 Authorised Users
+14. Authorised users

+14.1.
 Staff members who are authorised to access and process data contained in the CCTV system and who have had appropriate training are: